gvwilson/sdxjs/src/module-bundler/index.md

 because we have to distinguish what is being printed in the output versus what is being executed right now and because of the levels of nesting needed to capture variables safely.
-Getting this right took much more time per line of finished code than anything we have seen so far except the promises in <a section="async-programming"/>.
+Getting this right took much more time per line of finished code than anything we have seen so far except the promises in [% x async-programming %].
 However,
 it is all [% i "intrinsic complexity" %]intrinsic complexity[% /i %]: anything that does what `require` does is going to be equally convoluted.